 - Using electronic communication to terrify, intimidate, threaten, or harass

 - Aggravated harassment

 - Child or vulnerable adult abuse

-Is "Diversion" an Option for Some DV Cases?
+Is "Diversion" an Option for Domestic Violence Charges?

 If this is your first criminal offense, even if it is domestic violence related, you may be eligible for a court-approved diversion program.
 Such programs are offered by some prosecutor's offices in Arizona for first-time offenders.
 They usually involve taking a certain number of domestic violence classes.
 After those courses are completed by the defendant, the prosecutor agrees to then dismiss the case with prejudice.
 This has the same effect as an acquittal and is usually a very favorable outcome if your attorney can get a diversion offer.

 - No Legal/Blood Relation: Because the "domestic violence" designation in a crime depends on the relationship between the victim and the defendant, a defense to such a designation would be to show that there is no legal or blood relationship which would qualify for the designation under ARS 13-3601.
 Furthermore, a court can determine whether a relationship exists depending on such factors as the type of relationship, its length, and when it ended.

 Example: A man goes on one date with a woman and the couple wind up sleeping together.
 They do not meet each other after that, and for all intents and purposes the affair could be described as a one-night stand.
 The man is then charged with a crime against the woman five years later.
 Technically, the crime may be charged as domestic violence because the man and the woman previously had a sexual relationship.
 However, there is a good defense to the domestic violence charges given the very brief nature of the relationship and the length of time that had elapsed since the sexual encounter.